CyrilCermak/modular_architecture_on_ios/README.md

 -   Core
 -   Shared

-Each layer is explained in the following chapter.
+Each layer is explained in the following section.

-Nevertheless, the same principles can be applied for other architectural types as well.
-An example is a feature-oriented architecture where the layers could be defined as follows:
+Nevertheless, the same principles can be applied for other architectural structures as well.
+An example is a simplified feature-oriented architecture where the layers could be defined as follows:

 -   Application
 -   Feature
 -   Core

--   Shared
+This whole setup in general is further in the book referenced as Application Framework.

 Now to the specific layers.

 ## Layers

 Let us have a look now at each layer and its purpose.
-Modules within layers are then demonstrated with the example in the following chapter.
+Further, we will look at the particular modules within layers and their internal structure.

 ### Application Layer

 The application layer consists of the final customer-facing products: applications.
-Applications glue all the different parts together, linking domains via configurations and a Scaffold module.
-In such architecture, the App is a container that puts pieces together.
+Applications assemble all the necessary parts from the Application Framework together, linking domains, services, and so on.
+Further the app is instantiating the UI stack, primarily domain coordinators (if such pattern is used) and objects such as NetworkService, CashierService, etc. The app also has its unique app configuration, which hosts information such as app flavour, app variant, enabled feature toggles, keychain configuration etc. Patterns that will help achieve such requirements will be described later.

-Nevertheless, the App might also contain some necessary Application implementations like receiving push notifications, handling deep linking, requesting permissions, and so on.
+Additionally, the App might also contain some necessary application implementations like receiving push notifications, handling deep linking, requesting permissions, and many more.

-Patterns that will help achieve such goals will be described later.
+In the Application Framework, the App is just a container that stitches pieces together.

-For example, an app in an e-commerce business could be `The Shop` for online customer and `Cashier` for the employees of that company.
+As an example, an app in an e-commerce business could be `The Shop` for online customer and `Cashier` for the employees of that company.

 ### Domain Layer